Emrys-Hong/programming_notes/interview/Dynamic_Programming/recursion_tree.md

 find change adding up to a certain amount this code is to give a array A, and int x, to give all the possible subset in the given array A that adds up to x.

-after using the memorized function, the computation time goes from 2^n to O(x*len(A)). as there will be x*len(A) possible times to compute these function.
+after using the memoized function, the computation time goes from 2^n to O(x*len(A)). as there will be x*len(A) possible times to compute these function.
 [video explanation](https://www.youtube.com/watch?v=nqlNzOcnCfs)
 ```python
 ## we assume the arr is sorted